Meet Lloyd Doggett

 Rep. Doggett has also worked to ensure our local vets have better access to the healthcare facilities and the educational benefits they earned.

-Congressman Doggett has been honored with the national AARP 2008 Legislative Achievement Award for his leadership on Medicare.
+This year, Congressman Doggett was awarded the Interfaith Action of Central Texas Hope Award for his long history of advocacy for policies promoting social justice and education.
+He has also been honored with the national AARP 2008 Legislative Achievement Award for his leadership on Medicare.
 For his work ensuring families have access to health care, he received awards from the National Association of Community Health Centers and the Texas Association of Community Health Centers.
 For his work protecting the environment, Rep. Doggett was honored in 2006 by the Texas League of Conservation Voters with its inaugural Environmental Champion Award.

 Austin Chronicle readers again named Lloyd Doggett as the "Best Elected Official for 2012," saying that during his career in Congress he has always risen "to defend the values of Austin, Travis County, and his entire district, no matter how hard the Republicans have tried to take him out of the game."
 Austin Chronicle readers also named him as the Best Elected Official for 2011 calling him "a constant presence at community events."
 2012 was the seventh time that he has been so honored in a publication that noted in 2008 that he serves “with distinction, courage, and forthrightness."